Skip to content

 If ice dams are the reason you are reading about metal roofs, run the sequence in order: fix the attic if it is bad, price the conversion honestly (about 2x asphalt, ranges in the cost guide), and treat the roof swap as buying out the leak path and the February drama at the same time.
 The system details live at standing seam metal roofing, the project at metal roof replacement, and the statewide decision framework at the New Hampshire Metal Roofing Guide.
 Ice dam calls cluster where thaw cycles do: Manchester and Nashua and the Monadnock hills see the worst of the freeze-thaw seesaw.

-Ice dam questions
+Ice dam removal questions

 Will a metal roof get rid of my ice dams?